SystemsApproach/sdn/stratum.rst

-project at the ONF that started with production-quality code made available by Google. :numref:`Figure %s <fig-stratum>` gives a high-level overview of Stratum, and to re-emphasize, it’s the exposed interfaces—P4Runtime, gNMI, and gNOI—that are the important take-aways of this chapter.
+project at the ONF that started with production-quality code made available by Google. :numref:`Figure %s <fig-stratum>` gives a high-level overview of Stratum, and to re-emphasize, it’s the exposed interfaces—P4Runtime, gNMI, and gNOI—that are the important takeaways of this chapter.
 We show these few implementation details in this section only as a way of grounding the description of an end-to-end workflow for developers implementing SDN-based solutions.